Two tiger cubs probably died of covid-19, reports Pakistani zoo

 Pakistan’s zoos are particularly notorious for cases of unfit conditions for animals and have been a frequent target of animal rights campaigns.
 Last year, a judge ordered a zoo in the city of Islamabad to close, calling it a “dungeon for animals.”

-In recent years the Lahore Zoo has also had cases of chimpanzees, Bengal tigers, and black bears dying from diseases, while other animals there have reportedly shown signs of severe psychological illness, The Washington Post previously reported.
+In recent years, the Lahore Zoo has also had cases of chimpanzees, Bengal tigers and black bears dying of diseases, while other animals there have reportedly shown signs of severe psychological illness, The Washington Post previously reported.

-“The last two white tiger cubs have died at Lahore zoo and once again the negligence of the management and authorities has come out,” Zufishan Anushay, founder of JFK (Justice for Kiki) Animal Rescue And Shelter, told Reuters.
+“The last two white tiger cubs have died at Lahore Zoo, and once again the negligence of the management and authorities has come out,” Zufishan Anushay, founder of JFK Animal Rescue And Shelter, told Reuters.
 “White tigers are extremely rare and need a specific habitat and environment to live a healthy life.
 By caging them in unhygienic conditions with no medical arrangements, we will keep witnessing these incidents.”

-In the United States, there are over 5,000 tigers in captivity, but only around 6 percent of them live in accredited zoos, according to National Geographic, sparking concerns among experts of the risks of coronavirus outbreaks among tigers in unregulated conditions.
+In the United States, there are more than 5,000 tigers in captivity, but only around 6 percent of them live in accredited zoos, according to National Geographic, sparking concerns among experts of the risks of coronavirus outbreaks among tigers in unregulated conditions.